dannas/rsc/2019/bakhvalov_optimization_contest/README.md

 # Denis Bakhvalovs optimization contest #1
-My first attempt at optimizing loops (previously I've stopped when I had removed unneeded system calls and reduced the number of cache misses).
+My first attempt at optimizing loops.
+I haven't done much performance work, and what I've done has stopped when I've reduced number of syscalls in my programs and reduced the number of cache misses to an acceptable level.

+I didn't get very far, unfortunately.
+But with practice I'm sure I will improve!

 Tests were run on a Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz with the
 environment setup using the included file setup_for_benchmarking.sh